FrVaBe/ElasticStack/ElasticStackFirstSteps/ReadMe.md

 >    }
 ```

+It is important to have the correct date type here otherwise the values can not be used as a time-field later on (when working with the data in Elasticsearch / Kibana).

-To complete the logstash pipeling the [elasticsearch output plugin](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-elasticsearch.html) is used.
+To complete the Logstash pipeline the [elasticsearch output plugin](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-elasticsearch.html) is used.

 ```
 		output {